Otto I, Duke of Brunswick-Harburg: Life

-Otto was born on 24 August 1495 as the eldest son of Henry the Middle and his wife, Margarete of Saxony.
+Otto was born on 24 August 1495 as the eldest son of Henry the Middle and Margarete of Saxony.
 Like his brothers, Ernest and Francis he studied at Wittenberg and was affected early on by the reformatory ideas of Martin Luther and was later a driving force behind the introduction of the Reformation in the Principality of Lüneburg.
 When his father had to leave the state in 1520 as a result of his role in the Hildesheim Diocesan Feud and go into exile in France, Otto took over the reins of power in the principality jointly with his brother Ernest.
 Because the principality was seriously in debt - all the Vogteis being enfeoffed with the exception of the Schlossvogtei of Celle - a major priority during his reign was sorting out the duchy’s finances.
 In 1527 Otto married Meta von Campe, a woman who was below his station, and was compensated with his own domain, the Barony of Harburg.
 He died on 11 August 1549.